kNN For Whisper And Its Effect On Bias And Speaker Adaptation: Results

 \subsection{Main Results}

-Table \ref{tab:main_kNN} shows the main results.
-See the appendix for the hyperparameter results.
-We used the Python JiWER package\footnote{https://jitsi.github.io/jiwer/} to calculate the word error rate (WER, \citealp{vogel2000WER}), which is the number of mistakes divided by the total number of words in the reference.
-For VoxPopuli $k$NN improves the results for the medium and large-v3 models, while having no effect on the tiny model.
+Table \ref{tab:main_kNN} shows the main results, while hyperparameter tuning results are deferred to \cref{sec:hyperparam}.
+We report the word error rate (WER, \citealp{vogel2000WER}), \ie, the number of mistakes divided by the total number of words in the reference, calculated using JiWER\footnote{\url{https://jitsi.github.io/jiwer}}.
+On VoxPopuli, $k$NN improves the results for the medium and large-v3 models, while having no effect on the tiny model.
 For LibriSpeech, we observe a decrease in performance, while observing an increase for both CommonVoice and RixVox.
-For LibriSpeech, it could be that, with such a strong performance and clean dataset, there is little that can be improved on with a $k$NN approach.
+For LibriSpeech, we observe a decrease in performance, while observing an increase for both CommonVoice and RixVox.
+For LibriSpeech, with such a strong performance, there is little that can be improved on with a $k$NN approach.
+Manual inspection of the errors reveals they are mostly difficult or ambiguous cases, including names, written out accents, old words, or other minor differences in spelling, interjections, or compounds.
 The other datasets may be noisier or Whisper may be less familiar with them, which could mean there is more room for improvement.

 Table \ref{tab:example_neighbours} shows an example of the nearest neighbors found for a sentence in CommonVoice.
 Some of the prior contexts of the neighbors include the current decoded context.
 We also see that some of the following words are the same as the word that was decoded next, and otherwise includes the beginning of the next word.
-Thus, we see that the hidden states likely not only encode information about the current token, but also about the following tokens.
+This suggests that the hidden states do not only encode information about the current token, but also about the surrounding tokens.